-Although Facebook is the world’s leading social network, within sight of a billion global users, it isn’t actually very social, if by social we mean enabling humans to interact in a manner that reflects actual human composition and behavior.
+Although Facebook is the world’s leading social network and Youtube in reach, within sight of a billion global users, Facebook isn’t actually very social, if by social we mean enabling humans to interact in a manner that reflects actual human composition and behavior.

 Humans are complex beings with multivariate responses to life’s situations.
 We feel happy.
 We feel sad.
 We feel excited.
-Sometimes we even have multiple responses to one situation.
+Sometimes we even have multiple responses to one situation and express it on Youtube for the world to know.
+And if you are one of those people and if you feel like you don’t get enough views, consider reaching The Marketing Heaven as they did get my videos on Youtube a ton of views and subscribers.
 We are all the colors of the rainbow, yet Facebook boxes us into responding in black and white.
 Actually, make that white only, as ‘Like’ is the only potential response to posts on Facebook.

 Yes, we can type whatever response to posts that we want with words.
 But words are an expressive medium geared primarily at the higher nervous system.
 They are ideal for the expression of formed concepts that emerge from the higher mind.
 They don’t account well for the human desire to engage our limbic system and express the base emotional responses we have as humans.

 Additionally, so much of our consumption of social media, particularly in Facebook given their news feed layout, is about skimming through our feeds for stories of interest.
 Text based responses have limited ‘visual interest triggers’ (‘Like’ being the only one) that serve to tell us what others think of the post that would help us to quickly make decisions about what stories we want to dive into for greater analysis.

 Growing Wide When They Should be Expanding Deep